simp/simp-doc/docs/changelogs/latest.rst

 This change allows SIMP users on isolated networks to manage one or more Puppet environments easily, using R10K or Code Manager.
-The use of R10K/Code Manager, in turn, provides Puppet module installation that aligns with current, industry-wide, best practices.
+The use of R10K/Code Manager, in turn, provides Puppet module installation that aligns with current Puppet best practices.

 The updated ``simp-adapter`` works for both Puppet Enterprise and the FOSS editions of Puppet, so there is no longer a ``simp-adapter-pe`` or